Harold2828/Harold2828/README.md

 ### Hi there, I'm Harold Ochoa

 ## About
-* 🇨🇴 Colombian with a passion for the world of development and machine learning.
+* Engineer with experience in web applications and a love for all things development and Machine Learning!  ⚙️
-* Energy Engineer specializing in Artificial Intelligence.
+* Specialist in Artificial Intelligence.

 ## Skills